ladybirdweb/backup-script/README.md

 # Set the Backup Retention period in days for REMOTE Default 7 days:
 BACKUP_RETENTION = 7

-# Set the Backup Retention period in days for local Default 5 mins:
+# Set the Backup Retention period in days for local data, (defined Default as 5 mins):
 LOCAL_BACKUP_RETENTION = 5 / (24 * 60)

 # Set the directory you want to store backup files